Brazil's Lula rallies support, draws protest as prison looms

-“I am ready to come back and to rebuild this country without hate, without suffering because when we have hate, we don’t sleep well,” he told a few hundred supporters in the southern town of Nova Erechim after visiting a family farm.
+“I am ready to come back and to rebuild this country without hate, without suffering because when we have hate, we don’t sleep well,” he told supporters earlier in the day in the town of Nova Erechim after visiting a family farm.
 “Hate gives you heartburn.”

 The tour is occurring in the shadow of a court ruling scheduled for Monday, when judges could order that he begin serving his sentence on a corruption conviction.
 Even if they do, da Silva will remain free at least until early April because he has a habeas corpus petition pending at the Supreme Federal Tribunal, Brazil’s top court.